 We indicate two directions of future research based on our stabilization results.
-First, regarding mathematical analysis, we can proceed with stabilizing spiral waves within the nodal classes $j \ge 1$ in circular geometry and $j \ge 2$ in spherical geometry, respectively.
+First, regarding mathematical analysis, we can \DIFdelbegin \DIFdelend \DIFaddbegin {investigate stabilization of} \DIFaddend spiral waves within the nodal classes $j \ge 1$ in circular geometry and $j \ge 2$ in spherical geometry, respectively.
 The control term \eqref{control-term-explicit} already exhausts all the known symmetries of $m$-armed spiral waves.
 So to obtain further stabilization results, the main task is to first obtain more spatio-temporal symmetries of spiral waves than the $\mathbb{Z}_2$-radial-symmetry (see Lemma \ref{lemma-existence} (i)), and then to design more general symmetry-breaking control terms.

 Second, regarding scientific applications, we expect that numerical implementation and experimental realization of our stabilization results can be carried out.
 Spiral waves in various models have been investigated extensively in experiments, and spatially extended feedback methods are realized for example through illumination for the photosensitive Belousov--Zhabotinsky reaction \cite{KHE02, VAN00}, with the help of an electrocardiogram in cardiac tissue \cite{PAN00}, or by regulating the carbon monoxide partial pressure in catalytic carbon oxidation of platinum \cite{KIM01}.